Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 #### *Product Items* - details of items in the invoice
 At this point, there are two ways of including the invoice items:

-:black_medium_small_square: *Add products one by one* - If the Administrator has few items to include and knows how to easily find them by typing their names, s/he can do it directly from the product items area;
+:black_medium_small_square: *Add products one at a time* - If the Administrator has few items to include and knows how to easily find them by typing their names, s/he can do it directly from the product items area;
 :black_medium_small_square: *Add a set of products* - When the Administrator needs to add a big quantity of products, s/he has the possibility to make an advanced search using the *Add Products* page.

-##### Adding products one by one
+##### Adding products one at a time
 When including the products directly from the items area, the Administrator must fill in the following fields:
 - **Quantity** - This field represents the product items quantity.
 This is a required field and must be greater than zero.
 - **Product** - Here the Administrator can type part of the product name.
 The product whole name will be displayed as one of the results in the list and s/he selects the product by clicking its name.